shivamojha2/dsa-practice/README.md

 # DSA Practice

 This repo is my structured practice ground for Data Structures and Algorithms.
-It's tailored to prep for ML/AI/Research Engineer interviews with focused effort and solid fundamentals.

 ## Structure